adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/journals/MuhammedsJournal/Brainstorming-Ideas.md

 19. Have another story of two groups warring over land and the player must choose a side to align with.

-20.Themes and parables used so far: Sisyphus, Plato's allegory of the cave, futility, meaning, human condition, homelessness, ethics, war, mercy... - (try to incorporate different mystic/philosophical parables, like the Sufi story of the three fishes or stories by Rumi.
+20.Themes and parables used so far: Sisyphus, Plato's allegory of the cave, futility, meaning, freewill, fate, innante nature, human condition, homelessness, ethics, war, mercy... - (try to incorporate different mystic/philosophical parables, like the Sufi story of the three fishes or stories by Rumi.
 [Story of the Three Fishes](https://the.ismaili/portugal/two-sufi-tales-2). [sufi stories](https://riyaazqawwali.com/sufi-stories/))

    ```
    Eplanation of the story of the three fishes: